 What is the situation with equality in your organization?
 Equality Journey is a guide, a hands on tool, to develop equality.
 We make a bottom up analysis that starts with your overall quality standards, and produce an action plan.
 The tool is easy for you to use, and working with it doesn’t require you to have any previous experience in equality work.
 We use interactive workshops, lectures and coaching as methods to produce the action plan together with you.

-The development of the tool started in 2012, when I and Medida worked together with a client.
+The development of the tool started in 2012, when Medida and I worked together with a client.
 We realized how much a hands on approach to work with equality is needed.
 The tool we produced then has since been developed and became Equality Journey.
 The Equality Journey team now has members in Sweden, Finland and Spain.
 We have long and extensive experience on equality analysis, and on training teams in equality work, in different kinds of organizations and situations.

 For inspiration and food for thought, please visit the Equality Journey blog.

 Statistics projects I have been working on for clients include an intersectional analysis of causes and consequenses from the cradle to the grave, a mapping of writings about racism and homophobia in official documents, and an analysis of the results of a survey sent to women’s shelters.

 I’m located in southern Sweden, and I provide lectures, workshops and analyses for NGOs, corporations, municipalities, and others.
 From a young age, I have been an active member in NGOs like the Mälardalen Student Union, the Swedish Organization för Sexuality Education (RFSU), Save the Children, and the Swedish Sports Diving Federation (SSDF, by whom I’m a certified freediving instructor).
-I sincerely believe that NGOs have a great power to build democracy and make people come together and develop interests and ideas.
 I’m currently the chair person of Mångfaldsföretagarna: the Swedish organisation for entrepreneurs specialized in diversity and equality.